 Exercise 2.
 Review what’s gone well (and what’s not)

 If you want to build on your successes, you first need to clarify what those successes are.
 To do this, divide a page into three sections.
 In the first, list things that have gone well over the past year; in the second, list things that haven’t quite gone to plan and in the third, translate each item into an action point that will get you doing more of the stuff that works and improving or avoiding the not-so-successful areas.

 Both techniques can be repeated throughout the year to refresh your priorities whenever necessary.
 You might also like to try these exercises with your team, so they can identify their individual priorities and areas of focus for the coming months.

-To assess your business plan and priorities, book a strategic planning session with Henchards.
-This session is ideal for owners of established businesses who are looking to refresh and reconfirm their strategy.
+To assess your business exit plan and priorities, book a strategic planning session with Henchards.
+This session is ideal for owners of established businesses who are looking to refresh and reconfirm their exit strategy.
 Together, we’ll work through a 10-step business review, determine your objectives and clarify your priorities, giving you a clear action plan to implement in your business.